 - .5 percent of the world's cocoa

 - The total area of FSC/Rainforest Alliance Certified™ forests is approximately 190 million acres or 77 million hectares.

 - Rainforest Alliance Certified forests and farms are protecting threatened and endangered species, conserving critical habitat and providing vital ecosystem services.

-- Our programs currently benefit more than 3.5 million people in 74 countries.
+- Our programs currently benefit more than 4.7 million people in more than 70 countries.

 - Workers employed by certified farms and forestry businesses drink clean water, live in decent housing and have access to health clinics, and their children attend school.